lokesha01hp/REAL-TIME-BI-DIRECTIONAL-INDIAN-SIGN-LANGUAGE-TRANSLATION-AND-RECOGNITION-SYSTEM/README.md

 - **Text / Audio → ISL animated video translation**
 - **ISL gestures → Text and Audio recognition**

-By combining computer vision, machine learning, and web technologies, the system provides an accessible and efficient solution for inclusive communication.
+By combining computer vision, machine learning, and web technologies, the system offers a user-friendly and efficient solution for inclusive communication.

 ---